Outdoor Vitals StormLoft Down TopQuilt Review

 Warmth

-The 15 degree limit rating of the Outdoor Vitals StormLoft Down TopQuilt is attained using the 16.23 ounces of Outdoor Vitals own HyperDry hydrophobic 800+ down fill - more than half of the full weight of the quilt itself.
+The 15 degree limit rating of the StormLoft Down TopQuilt is attained using 16.23 ounces of Outdoor Vitals own HyperDry hydrophobic 800+ down fill — more than half of the full weight of the quilt itself.
 The hybrid baffle design: continuous vertical baffles on the top and continuous horizontal baffles on the bottom, plus a draft collar near the neck keeps all this down where you want it.
 The generous foot box did a fine job at keeping our feet toasty.
 The included pad straps do a good job at stopping drafts from escaping from the side of the quilt.
 And of course, if temperatures climb, you can loosen the draft collar and pad straps to utilize the quilt more like a blanket.

 Weight